st3v3nhunt/dotfiles/wsl/wsl-specific-instructions.md

 [Windows Terminal](https://github.com/microsoft/terminal) is a terminal emulator.
-It has a config file that is stored in the dotfiles repo and needs to be linked to keep it in sync, in the same way the Alacritty config is, this will happen when running the script listed above.
+It has a config file that is stored in the dotfiles repository and needs to be linked to keep it in sync, in the same way the Alacritty config is, this will happen when running the script listed above.